-179. The project will also adhere to the "do-no-harm principle" at all times.
+- 179. Free, Prior and Informed Consent (FPIC) 22 and do no harm principles.
+The consultative process during design and implementation has and will follow the FPIC and do no harm principles.
+Adherence to the FPIC principle needs to be assured before supporting any development intervention that might affect the land access and use rights of communities, IFAD will ensure that their free, prior and informed consent has been solicited through inclusive consultations based on full disclosure of the intent and scope of the activities planned and their implications. - 180.
+The project will also adhere to the "do-no-harm principle" at all times.
 A broad range of development interventions, particularly those concerned with agricultural intensification, such as irrigation or technology-based agricultural production, and those focused on afforestation or rangeland management, effectively add value to land.
 Under such circumstances, there may be the risk that the rural poor, especially women, may lose out to more powerful groups.
 The project must be designed and implemented in such a way that it 'does no harm' to the land tenure interests of the rural poor, especially those of women, other vulnerable groups.
 Careful measures will always be considered to avoid elite capture or forced displacement of people, and to address conflicting claims.

-Participants Outcome Gender Statistics. Ма rch 2019 Mission Consultations 25/03/2019 Introductory meeting of the mission for the IESS and IESS-Adapt projects.
+Participants Outcome Gender Statistics.
+March 2019 Mission Consultations 25/03/2019 Introductory meeting of the mission for the IESS and IESS-Adapt projects.
 The objective of the mission was well received and the outline of the project were discussed.
 7 Male 26/03/2019: The CRDA presented the current situation in Kairouan, the issues they face and the possible activities identified to address them so far.
 The mission discussed with the different experts and decided of the agenda of the week: the meetings and the field visits.
 16 Male 2 Female 28/03/2019 The mission team met with the CRDA and presented the results of the discussions and meetings held during the week.
 The tentative identified activities of the IESS-Adapt were presented and discussed.
 The conclusion of the meeting was the production of a table with agreed activities, budget and how they would be articulated into the IESS project.
-9 Male Ju ne 2019 Mission Consultations Sebri Mehdi - Regional Director, OEP Kairouan Meeting was held to get a better understanding of the approach for the cactus plantations: who owns the land, what actions are allowed in the event the land is public or private, cost of cactus purchase by the project, how many cacti 'rackets are required for the plantation of 1ha (8,000 rackets at a cost of 2,072 dinar / ha).
+9 Male Ju ine 2019 Mission Consultations Sebri Mehdi - Regional Director, OEP Kairouan Meeting was held to get a better understanding of the approach for the cactus plantations: who owns the land, what actions are allowed in the event the land is public or private, cost of cactus purchase by the project, how many cacti 'rackets are required for the plantation of 1ha (8,000 rackets at a cost of 2,072 dinar / ha).
 Male Jelliti Salah - Chef d'arrondissement, Division for Water and Soil Conservation As a result of the initial preparatory mission in March it was suggested that the project propose to construct banks that would function as barriers against erosion during torrential rain as well as gabion walls to correct ravines.
 This meeting in the June mission covered areas related to the costs involved.
-Ultimately following the meeting with the Adaptation Fund representative and during the validation workshop, these activities were not deemed to be sufficiently adaptive and were removed to save money for other component 2-related activities.
-Male Dr Saidi Anissa - Regional Commissioner, Ministry for The design mission was having trouble finding any 'women machinery' in the governorate of Female
+Ultimately Male